Comparative Literature and Society Major

 - Two seminars in a humanities or social science discipline other than literature (e.g. Architecture, Anthropology, Art History, Economics, Gender & Sexuality Studies, History, Law, Linguistics, Music, Political Science, Race & Ethnicity Studies, Sociology…).
 The two courses must be grounded in the same disciplinary approach but don’t have to be offered by the same department or program (6-8 points)

 - Two courses requiring readings in a language other than English.
-(The two courses don’t have to be in the same foreign language) (6-8 points)
+(The two courses cannot be taken in the same foreign language) (6-8 points)

-- Two courses focusing on a specific national or regional literature or culture, chosen from any discipline (The two courses should focus on the same nation/region) (6-8 points)
+- Two courses focusing on a specific national or regional literature or culture, chosen from any discipline (The two courses may focus on the same nation/region) (6-8 points)

 - One elective course reflecting the student’s intellectual interests.
 Additional foreign language study may also be counted with DUS approval (3-4 points)